 We are focusing our research and development efforts in our strategic growth markets, namely managed and secure programming technology, automated programming systems and their enhancements for the manufacturing environment and software.
 We continue to focus on extending the capabilities and support for our product lines and supporting the latest semiconductor devices, including NAND Flash, e-MMC, and microcontrollers on our newer products.
-In 2015, we announced our new PSV5000 and our new Lumen[TM]X programmer.
-In 2016, we released LumenX integrated into the PSV5000 automated programming system.
+In 2015, we announced our new PSV5000 and our new LumenTMX programmer.
+In 2016, we released the integrated PSV5000 with LumenX.

-Our customer focus is on strategic high volume and high growth market segments: automotive electronics and IoT (Internet of Things) systems including industrial and consumer devices.
+Our customer focus is on strategic high volume and high growth market segments: automotive electronics and IoT (Internet of Things) including industrial and consumer devices.

-Subsequent to the end of the quarter, we announced the signing of a five year supply agreement with Bosch Car Multimedia division, recognized to be a leading automotive electronics manufacturer with high quality standards.
+During the quarter ended September 30, 2016, we announced the signing of a five year supply agreement with Bosch Car Multimedia division, recognized to be a leading automotive electronics manufacturer.
 This resulted from a complex benchmark evaluation versus our key competitors.
-We expect to see some business in 2016, with a larger impact expected for 2017 and 2018.
+We have begun to see initial system orders in 2016, with a larger business impact expected for 2017 and 2018.